Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

           arguments: '--configuration $(buildConfiguration) --output out'
           zipAfterPublish: false

-    # Replace adventworks in the following with the name of your docker id.
+      # Replace adventworks in the following with the name of your Docker id.
       - script: docker build -f Dockerfile -t adventworks/dotnetcore-sample .
     ```